arnhazra/lenstack/README.md

 #### Swapstream
 Effortlessly trade ERC-20 tokens with our platform, ensuring seamless transactions within the Ethereum ecosystem.

-#### Wealthnow
-An wealth management platform to manage personal and businees wealth in a single dashboard with many features.

-#### EaseNFT
+#### Vuelock
-An application to Create NFTs seamlessly on Polygon with privacy safeguards through our user-friendly app and API.
+A cloud service for securely storing and accessing secrets.
+Centrally manage keys and use in apps from a single point.

 ### What is the cost of using this platform ?